jrconner384/open_integer/README.md

 You've got two options until I publish the gem to RubyGems: add my [Gemfury repo](https://repo.fury.io/jrconner384/) and install from the command line or build the gem from source and install.

 __From Gemfury__

-- `gem install open_integer`
+- `gem install open_integer --source https://repo.fury.io/jrconner384/`
-- `require 'open_integer`

 __Build it Yourself__
 - Navigate to wherever you want to clone the repo.
 - `git clone https://github.com/jrconner384/open_integer`
 - `gem build open_integer.gemspec`
 - `gem install open_integer-<version>.gem` where `<version>` is whatever version number the gem build process tacked on to the gem name.

-I do have plans to publish this on [RubyGems](https://rubygems.org) once I have everything properly documented and tested.
-The good news is that I'm keeping up with the documentation.
-The bad is that I'm new to creating gems and not entirely fluent in testing Ruby code, yet.
-Stay tuned for the jump to RubyGems.
+__RubyGems__ (tentative)
+- `gem install open_integer`

 Changelog
 ---------
-__Version 0.4.0__ (upcoming)
+__Version 0.4.0__ (pre-release)

 This is a fairly big milestone in this project's life, thanks mostly to me figuring out a few things about [minitest](https://github.com/seattlerb/minitest), [Travis CI](https://travis-ci.org/), and installing a gem locally without the need to publish it (trust me, that caused me some pain).

 _minitest!_

 I'm learning minitest.
-I've already started publishing some specs [here](test/spec.rb) which, hopefully, will provide a measure of sanity.
+I've already started publishing some specs [here](test/specs) which, hopefully, will provide a measure of sanity.
 At a minimum, the specs will demonstrate when I get the math concepts wrong, which I expect to happen since I'm not a particularly strong mathematician.

 To create a robust test suite, I've started using exceptions to more descriptively demonstrate failure conditions.
 This is to replace things like esoteric `NoMethodError`s and `ZeroDivisionError`s the runtime was (correctly) throwing with nicer messages describing _why_ something has failed.